lcrespom/purecheck/README.md

 If no file is specified, purecheck will read from the standard input.
 This allows piping the output of another command, e.g. a transpile step.

+### ESLint plugin
+There is an [ESLint plugin](https://github.com/lcrespom/eslint-plugin-purecheck) available, so purecheck can be used from the ESLint tool.
+This is especially useful when integrated in editors/IDEs such as Visual Studio Code.

 ### Command-line parameters
 - `--tabsize`, `-t`: purecheck reports errors specifying the line and column of the offending code.
 When the JS file has tabs, the column position may not be reported correctly, so this parameter can be used to specify the number of spaces used by a tab.
 The default value is 4 spaces per tab.
 	- Example: `purecheck --tabsize 3`